lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 	main.css
 	\_obsidian-templates
 	favicon.ico
-	markdown
+	[] markdown
 	obsidianFromShoulders.py

-- [] pages
-	- index page
-- [] output
-- [] gen
-	- [] libraries
-	- script
-- settings
-- css

 features:
 - convert from obsidian to html + table of contents
 - version history with git
-- automatic publishing

-- include mathjax relevant .js
+- LaTeX rendering (include mathjax relevant .js)
-- implement empty lines

-- update frontmatter
-- write changes.md
-- publish
-- minify html and css?

-to add later:
-- mirror file structure like it is, only pop the index html out to the top if not already there
-- readme file for github
-- alert for attachments that are out of use
-- local translation into some languages: german, chinese, japanese, russian, indian? probably only those that I understand, otherwise client side translation probably better.
 - light mode

-### Publishing tool

->Thinking about the ideal blogging platform:<br><br>1.
-Writing: <br>- in markdown<br>- with full WYSIWYG, not just split view (think: Typora)<br>- super easy to copy paste and add images<br>2.
-Deploying:<br>- renders into static pages (think: Jekyll)<br>- super simple, super minimal html with no bloat<br>-…&mdash; Andrej Karpathy (@karpathy) [January 27, 2024](https://twitter.com/karpathy/status/1751350002281300461)

-content
-vocabulary
-rendering engine / interface

-Direct experience in a responsive environment precedes the need for stamps. stamps only work if the reader can interpret them.

-Featureset:
-stamp creation quickly explodes (video, 3d, animation, sound, - to BCI and infinity) increasing featureset get diminishing returns.
-The problem in expression is translating to another medium and a limited featureset forces a more concise translation.
-Infinite possibility/parameters easily distract.
+### Spirit stream structure / implementation

-Markdown punches up with linked media and good text formatting.
+Markdown is a nice featureset, it punches up with linked media and good text formatting.
-To honor the continuum between letter stamp and media, images should be easily resizable and inline-placeable.
-This instantly enables arbitrary positioning.

 [file over app](https://stephango.com/file-over-app) but the "file" does not exist long term until printed. with programming languages, storage management, compilers, OSs still between me and my data, it can hardly persist forever. make the format simple, "general", exportable and printable? image formats change as coding languages do?

-software sometimes emulates the brain. like when the calendar switches days automatically, which goes beyond stamps into scripts, "contracts" or "smart contracts". recommendation algorithms try to emulate the brains attention patterns to become brain extensions.

-have multiple scopes overlap, eg friend party that is watching. like entering a "channel" with dynamic scope of recipients, opt. hierarchy. reverse searching for the stream can also find people who are watching.

-maybe the tool itself should be so minimal that the interface itself is in markdown too.
-Means markdown links can now link to code?
+maybe the tool itself should be so minimal that the interface itself shares the same vocabulary.
-Means the text-manipulation tools apply to the software too which avoids duplicating the tools to make a fast interface for messages/filters/including messages.
+Means the text-manipulation tools apply to the software too which avoids duplicating the tools to make a fast interface for messages/filters.

-maybe twitter tries to become so good that they build coherence for users, which requires human level+ AI and near complete knowledge of the user.
-"subscribing" = scraping a target, which is expensive. entering on a list on their server is cheaper.

-if the system becomes corrupted, it should be extremely easy to fork and rebuild it somewhere else.
+#### Components

 - live streaming and recording (sight, hearing, touch, smell, taste + emotion, thought, association)
 - viewing
-- editing -> making and placing stamps, symbols, tokens at various scales
+- editing -> making and placing symbols, tokens at various scales
 - make any file available at any scope
 	- convert files to sharing formats.
 SEO/discoverability, translation, compatibility
 - opt. notify recipients, signaling relevance, which is on a continuum and approximated by both the sender and recipient.